cksystemsteaching/selfie/README.md

 }
 ```

 You can find the source code in a text file called `count.c` in the `examples` folder of the selfie system.
-The human-readable assembly code for the program is obtained as before using:
+The human-readable assembly code for the program is obtained as before using selfie's disassembler:

 ```
 ./selfie -c examples/count.c -S count.s